It's a dichotomous world we live in, isn't it?

 So we know outbound is all about interrupting prospects, and inbound is about being there when the timing is right, but there are some other subtle differences between the two approaches.

-Of course, in the end, they are both about driving leads, but they do it in very different ways.
-Outbound marketing seeks to persuade, where inbound focuses on educating.
+Of course, in the end, inbound and outbound marketing are both about driving leads, but they do it in very different ways.
+Outbound marketing vs inbound advertising seeks to persuade, whereas the latter focuses on educating.

 Inbound marketing is about asking yourself the question, “How can I be helpful?”.
 It goes out and says to the customer, “Hey, you might find this information valuable.”, and then “Oh, you liked that?
 How about you give me your email, and I'll send you some more?”.
 It doesn't sell.
 It continues to educate and to provide value until the prospect decides on their own that they need to solve that problem.
 Then, they turn to you to help them solve it.